Skip over main navigation

 White patches on the lining of the mouth (oral mucosa) can arise as a result of some drugs.
 The white patches are usually painless but should always be investigated by a dentist or a specialist.

 The investigation and treatment of these and other rare oral complications of established renal failure can be undertaken by a Specialist in Oral Medicine or a Specialist in Special Care Dentistry.
-Details of possible specialists can be obtained from:

 • The British Society for Oral Medicine – www.bsom.org.uk